When is the last time you took a well deserved paid vacation?

 Over the years I’ve seen many situations arise in our chat group related to providers taking paid time off, and it usually looks like this:

-They have a business model where they charge a tuition every week day of the year, similar to a gym membership.
+They have a business model where they charge tuition for every weekday of the year, similar to a gym membership.
 The tuition each family pays each month holds their spot each month regardless of if they attend, or if the provider closes their doors for a holiday or vacation.

 But invariably, on days they aren’t open, families are upset they still need to pay…..

-If you use this model, this is how you’ve probably determined your daily rates:
+If you use this "Gym Membership" model, this is how you’ve probably determined your daily rates:

 You are open M-F for the 2017 year, which has 260 weekdays (you can find a link to a working days calculator here)